shelialia/tp/docs/DeveloperGuide.md

 ### Check In

 **Prerequisites**
-1. The guest to be checked in is not already checked in.
+1. The guest to be checked has not already checked-in (ie. must have status set to `BOOKED`).

 **Test cases**
-1. `check-in 3`
+1. `check-in 3`  when the guest list is at least of length 3 and the third guest has status `BOOKED`.</br>
    **Expected**: Third guest in the current list of guests will have its status changed to `CHECKED-IN`.

+2. `check-in 3`  when the guest list is at least of length 3 and the third guest has status `CHECKED-IN` or `CHECKED-OUT`.</br>
+   **Expected**: An error is displayed, stating that the chosen guest has already been checked in.

+3. `check-in 3` when guest list is shorter than length 3.</br>
+    **Expected**: An error is displayed, stating that the stated guest index is invalid.

+4. `check-in`</br>
-2. `check-in`: No input guest index provided.
+    **Expected**: No input guest index provided.
 Error message appears, stating that a guest index must be included in the `check-in` command.
-Guest list remains unchanged.

 ### Check Out

 **Prerequisites**
-1. The guest to be checked out is already checked in.
+1. The guest to be checked out is already checked in and has not checked out (ie. must have status set to `CHECKED-IN`).

 **Test cases**
-1. `check-in 3`
+1. `check-out 3`  when the guest list is at least of length 3 and the third guest has status `CHECKED-IN`.</br>
    **Expected**: Third guest in the current list of guests will have its status changed to `CHECKED-OUT`.

+2. `check-out 3`  when the guest list is at least of length 3 and the third guest has status `BOOKED`.</br>
+   **Expected**: An error is displayed, stating that the chosen guest has not checked in.

+3. `check-out 3`  when the guest list is at least of length 3 and the third guest has status `CHECKED-OUT`.</br>
+   **Expected**: An error is displayed, stating that the chosen guest already checked out.

+4. `check-out 3` when guest list is shorter than length 3.</br>
+   **Expected**: An error is displayed, stating that the stated guest index is invalid.

+5. `check-out`</br>
-2. `check-out`: No input guest index provided.
-Error message appears, stating that a guest index must be included in the `check-out` command.
-Guest list remains unchanged.
+   **Expected**: No input guest index provided.
+Error message appears, stating that a guest index must be included in the `check-in` command.

 ### Saving data